silversixpence-crypto/dapol/spec.md

 #### Note on the salts

 Both the salts should be changed for each PoL generated.
-If this is not done then blinding factors & hashes for leaf nodes do not change across PoLs, so there are 2 possible ways of gaining some information:
+If this is not done then blinding factors & hashes for leaf nodes do not change across PoLs, so there are 2 possible ways an attacker can gain some information:
 1. An attacker can detect which leaf node belongs to the same entity across 2 PoLs by matching up leaf node hashes.
-Of course they would need access to the leaf nodes of tree to be able to do this, so the attack can be minimized by sharing parts of the tree only with registered entities.
+Of course they would need access to the leaf nodes of the tree to be able to do this, so the attack can be minimized by sharing parts of the tree only with registered entities.
 2. If an entity's balance has changed from 1st to 2nd PoL then an attacker can guess the balance by dividing the commitments.
 Since the entity's balance is not an input to the hash function the attacker can first perform the above attack to locate leaf nodes that match to the same user, then do the division.
 The division attack goes like this:
     1. Entity's 2 leaf node commitments are $c_u=g^{l_u}_1 g^{b_u}_2$ & $c'_u=g^{l'_u}_1 g^{b_u}_2$
     2. Attacker divides the 2 to get $c=g^{l_u-l'_u}_1$